Nathan-Anderson-1024/reddit-client/README.md

 Users can use the application on any device (desktop to mobile)

-Users can use the application on any modern browser

 Users can search the data using terms

 Users can filter the data based on categories that are predefined